 Virgil was preceded in death by his parents, Leonard Anderson Smith and Lena Booth Riddle Smith as well as his siblings; Leonard Scott “Scotty” Smith, Glenn Austin Smith and Grace Verna Smith.

 Survivors include his beloved wife of seventy three years, Marcella Davenport Smith, Shelbyville, his adoring daughter Donna (Bill) Bray, Waddy, grandchildren Darby (Hallie) Bray, Shelbyville, Deah (Rick) Adams, Lexington; five great grandchildren, Holden and Jules Bray, Chloee, Sophee, and Jonah Adams (who will sorely miss their “PopPaw Virgil”); sister-in-law Wanda Cheek; special friends, Jim, Michelle, David and Hannah Morris; and the entire staff and administration of Amber Oaks (who all loved him dearly).

 In light of the escalating Covid-19 threat, the family has opted for a private funeral service.
 Rev. Chris Platt will officiate with burial to follow at Sunset Memorial Gardens.
 Bearers will be Bill Bray, Darby Bray, Holden Bray, Rick Adams, Jonah Adams and David Morris.
 Great granddaughters will serve as Honorary bearers.

-To plant a tree in memory of Virgil Gene Smith, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Virgil Gene Smith, please visit our tribute store.